-A total of 18 different species of container trees and shrubs were planted throughout the project site.
-These saplings were grown from bare-root stock in containers in the spring of 2007 and maintained at the PMC.
-Here they were allowed to grow until the time of planting.
+Many different species of container trees and shrubs will be planted throughout the project site.
+These saplings have grown from bare-root stock in containers and were maintained at GCSWCD's plant material center where they are allowed to grow until the time of planting.
+More mature containerized plants have a much greater chance of survival when compared to planting bare-root stock directly in the field.
 The diverse selection of trees provides for vegetation that has a multitude of favorable conditions and beneficial factors, ensuring the vegetation project's overall success.
-Native species were selected to reduce the amount of maintenance required.
-See appendix 1 for a list of the container tree species.
-This list includes the common name, scientific name, growing conditions, and the total number planted (in red) of each species.
+Native species are selected to reduce the amount of maintenance required.
+See appendix 1 for a list of the container tree species, including the common name, scientific name, and growing conditions.